AdekunleDally/python-devops-project/README.md

-# Python Flask Application in Kubernetes with Prometheus Monitoring
+# Python Flask Application in Kubernetes with Prometheus Monitoring and Visualisation using Grafana

 ## Overview